• +44 0330 027 0207

 Approach to Change

-Ireland’s intercultural adaptability and readiness for change is developing all the time.
+Ireland’s cultural appetite for change is developing all the time.
 Ireland is seen to have a medium tolerance for change and risk.
 It is important for innovations to have a track record or history noting the benefits if they are to be accepted and implemented.

-• The fear of exposure, and the potential of embarrassment that may accompany failure, brings about aversion to risk and the need to thoroughly examine the potential negative implications.
+• The fear of exposure, and the potential embarrassment that may accompany failure, bring about an aversion to risk and the need to thoroughly examine the potential negative implications.

 • While in risk-tolerant environments, failure is perceived as a learning process that encourages confidence in future ventures, failure in Ireland causes a long-term loss of confidence by the individual as well as by others.